SyncfusionExamples/syncfusion-react-spreadsheet-azure-blob-integration/README.md

    ```
    **Update the following in the Server:**

-   To configure Azure Blob Storage access, update the `appsettings.json` file with the following settings, right below the "AllowedHosts" section:
+   To configure Azure Blob Storage access, update the `appsettings.json` file with the following settings,
    "connectionString": "your-azure-storage-connection-string",
    "containerName": "your-container-name"